Instrumentation and Measurement Techniques

 Time Resolved PIV (TR-PIV) of an accelerating Karman vortex street and mPOD based modal analysis; measurements performed by D. Hess (Dantec Dynamics) and

 M. Mendez (VKI).
 Top Left figure: vorticity field revealing the Karman street.

-This article results from the collaboration between the von Karman Institute and Dantec Dynamics on the development of data processing methods for PIV.
+The article ' Multiscale Proper Orthogonal Decomposition (mPOD) of TR-PIV data-- a Case Study on Stationary and Transient Cylinder Wake Flows' has been published in June 2020: https://iopscience.iop.org/article/10.1088/1361-6501/ab82be/meta.
+This article has been selected to receive Measurement Science and Technology’s Outstanding Paper Award for 2020 in the field of Fluid mechanics and is the result from the collaboration between the von Karman Institute (Miguel Mendez and Jean-Marie Buchlin) and Dantec Dynamics (David Hess and Bo Watz) on the development of data processing methods for PIV.
 In this work, we test the mPOD for Time-Resolved PIV measurements of a cylinder flow in transient conditions, with Reynolds number varying from 4000 to 2600 within a few seconds.
 PIV measurements were carried out at a sampling frequency of 3000 Hz and captured the vortex shedding's transient evolution.

 The mPOD is designed to achieve a compromise between decomposition convergence and spectral purity of the resulting modes.
 In this work, the mPOD reveals the frequency jitter phenomenon in the stationary wake and identify the various phases of the wave evolution in the transient test case.

 Multiscale proper orthogonal decomposition (mPOD) of TR-PIV data